KanavMalik/Heart_Risk_Disease/README.md

 Predicting the Risk of Heart Disease using Machine Learning Models(KNN, Naiye Bayes, SVM)

-"Report.pdf" Contains the Project Summary
+"Report.pdf" contains the Project Summary